IntersectMBO/cardano-updates/quarterly/2023-01-18-consensus.md

 #### Genesis

-- Continued benchmarking of the ChainSync jumping prototype.
+- Continue benchmarking of the ChainSync jumping prototype.
-- Expanding and testing self-contained Genesis implementation, in particular using the existing chain generator from the previous Genesis simulator.
+- Expand and test self-contained Genesis implementation, in particular using the existing chain generator from the previous Genesis simulator.

 #### Tech debt